Chat-Wane/CRATE/README.md

 The globe inside the header gives information about the state of the connection , i.e., whether you are connected (green), partially connected (yellow), or disconnected (red, or white).
-If the globe does not change its colour after the above procedure, it means that there might be some issues with establishing a WebRTC connection.
+If the globe does not change its colour after the procedure below, it means that there might be some issues with establishing a WebRTC connection.

 ###Share